stephenlepisto/designpatternexamples/docs/bridge.md

 In this way, the Logger class is the bridge between the program and the logger implementations.

-Note: The Bridge_NullLogger is an example of the Null Object pattern.
+Note: The Bridge_NullLogger class is an example of the Null Object pattern.

 An alternative implementation would use a class factory method to take the LoggerType and optional parameter as arguments and return an actual